jyothv/ECE590project/README.md

 - I have added transition from one state to other state.

 *New header file with function to generate random sequence of events: Project/example_state_machine/RandomSequence.h* *New unit_test.cc: Tests the safety of state machines.
-Test case to check robot and Vending machine.*
+Test case to check robot and Vending machine*

 2. Create a class and methods required to receive sequence as arguments and  returns true or false after each step along the sequence.
 Target